 - Settle children into nursery life with a sense of 'belonging, being and becoming' - Support children to learn to consider the views, feelings, needs and rights, of others during their play and the impact that their behaviours can have on others and their environment. - Recognise the individuality of all our children and to support each child to meet their full potential.
-No what their developmental stage is in learning and development - Encourage self-regulation, consideration for each other, our environment. - Encourage children to participate in a wide range of group activities to enable them to develop their social skills. - Ensure that all staff act as positive role models for children and work alongside the British values. - Work in partnership with parent/carer(s) by communicating openly. - Praise children and acknowledge their positive actions and attitudes, therefore ensuring that children see that we value and respect them. - Support children to use their voices during times of negotiation. - Provide a key person system enabling staff to build a strong and positive relationship with children and their families. - Provide a continued approach and support to the whole nursery.
+No what their developmental stage is in learning and development - Encourage self-regulation, consideration for each other, throughout our nursery environment. - Encourage children to participate in a wide range of group activities to enable them to develop their social skills. - Ensure that all staff act as positive role models for children and work alongside the British Values. - Work in partnership with parent/carer(s) by communicating openly. - Praise children and acknowledge their positive actions and attitudes, therefore ensuring that children see that we value and respect them. - Support children to use their voices during times of negotiation. - Ensure that children's non verbal communication is acknowledged - Demonstrate positive non verbal communication - Provide a key person system enabling staff to build a strong and positive relationship with children and their families. - Provide a continued approach and support to the whole nursery.

-Why do we do this?
+Why do we do this ?